Two more people have died after testing positive for coronavirus, bringing the total number of UK deaths to 10.

 - Scottish Secretary Alister Jack suggested new UK measures could include requiring people to stay at home if they have a raised temperature combined with symptoms of a cold

-- Barchester, which runs more than 200 care homes across the UK, has asked visitors to stay away
+- Barchester, which runs more than 200 care homes across the UK, has asked visitors to "minimise" their visits

 - A cabinet minister was confirmed as being in self-isolation while awaiting test results after coming into contact with minister Nadine Dorries, who has tested positive for the virus